 early 14c., polishen "make smooth or glossy" by friction or coating (of the surface of wood, stone, metal, etc.), from Old French poliss-, present participle stem of polir (12c.) "to polish, decorate, see to one's appearance," from Latin polire "to polish, make smooth; decorate, embellish;" figuratively "refine, improve," said by Watkins to be from PIE root *pel- (5) "to thrust, strike, drive," via the notion of fulling cloth, but there are other guesses.

 The figurative sense of "free from coarseness, to refine" in English is recorded from mid-14c.
 Compare polite.
 Related: Polished; polishing.
 To polish off "finish" is by 1829 in pugilism slang, probably from the application of a coat of polish as the final step in a piece of work.

-1590s, "absence of coarseness," from polish (v.).
-From 1704 as "act of polishing;" 1819 as "substance used in polishing."
+1590s, originally figurative, "absence of coarseness, elegance or style of manners," from polish (v.).
+From 1704 as "smoothness of surface;" 1705 as "act of polishing;" 1819 as "substance used in polishing."